CERT-Polska/training-mwdb/source/part-1.md

 6. Click on the Config box in the Relations graph to expand it.
 Zoom out the graph to see the whole graph.

+7. **Question 2**: You followed a chain of rar->exe->memory dump.
+What is the md5 hash of the other archive which produced the same memory dump?

+8. **Question 3**: What is the full c2_url extracted from that memory dump?

 ## **Exercise #1.3**: Looking for similar configurations

 **Goal**: Find configurations that are similar to Formbook config